memgraph/docs/products/memgraph/v1.2.0/database_functionalities/constraints/uniqueness-constraint.md

 an error `Unable to commit due to unique constraint violation on :Employee(email)`.

-Naturally, you can also specifiy multiple properties when creating uniqueness constraint.
+Naturally, you can also specify multiple properties when creating uniqueness constraints.
 For example, we might want to enforce that all employees have a unique `(name, surname)` pair (obviously, this would be a bad decision in real life).
 This can be achieved by the following query: